patarapolw/aloud/docs/installation.md

   cloudinary: {
     cloudName: '<GET THIS FROM CLOUDINARY>',
     apiKey: '<GET THIS FROM CLOUDINARY>',
-    apiSecret: '<GET THIS FROM CLOUDINARY>'
+    apiSecret: '<GET THIS FROM CLOUDINARY>',
+    folder: 'aloud'
   }
 }
 ```